 Plum juice is rich in dietary polyphenols and also carbohydrate-free.
-Therefore it helps in modifying the fecal bacterial composition thus decreases the body weight (5).
+Therefore it helps in modifying the fecal bacterial composition thus decreasing the body weight (5).

-High antioxidant activity of fresh and dried plums are because of anthocyanins, flavonoid, and phenolic compounds such as chlorogenic acid, neochlorogenic acid, caffeic acid, coumaric acid, rutin, and proanthocyanidin (6).
+The high antioxidant activity of fresh and dried plums is because of anthocyanins, flavonoids, and phenolic compounds such as chlorogenic acid, neochlorogenic acid, caffeic acid, coumaric acid, rutin, and proanthocyanidin (6).

-Consumption of plum decreases blood glucose and plasma triglyceride.
-As it contains chlorogenic acid which may lower the risk of type 2 diabetes (7).
+Consumption of plums decreases blood glucose and plasma triglyceride.
+As it contains chlorogenic acid which may lower the risk of type-2 diabetes (7).

 5. Healthy Bones

 Dried plum is rich in minerals like boron, copper, magnesium, and manganese which help in maintaining the calcium balance of the body (8).
-Thus significantly increases the bone mineral density of ulna and spine in comparison with dried apples and prevent osteoporosis in postmenopausal women (9).
+Thus significantly increases the bone mineral density of the ulna and spine in comparison with dried apples and prevents osteoporosis in postmenopausal women (9).

 Plims act as a natural laxative because of polyphenols, dietary fibers, and sorbitol.
 Hence eating plums is helpful in mild constipation (10).

 Carotenoids and polyphenols found in plums reduced gastrointestinal inflammation and stimulated digestion (11).